CloudLabsAI-Azure/Cloud-Native-Application/labguide/gl-04-Scale-the-application-and-Validate-HA.md

     >**Note**: In case you don't see data on the graph, please set the time range to last 1 hour.

-14. Click the **Next** button located in the bottom right corner of this lab guide to continue with the next exercise.

 ## Summary

 In this exercise, you have increased service instances and configured horizontal autoscaling for AKS pods.
 Also, you have configured and tested CosmosDB Autoscale.